COMMUNITY LEASE MONEY PROJECT

 We set up working groups in 31 communities and helped them to prioritise, plan and allocate funds for 390 initiatives between 2012 and 2022, investing a total of $19.8 million.

 Initiatives range from the small, one-off to large multi-year efforts.
 Education, sport, school excursion and early childhood support help young people, while art centres, churches, cemetery upgrades and cultural maintenance measures particularly benefit the old.

 The lease money working group in Alekarenge was highly commended in the non-incorporated category of the 2018 Indigenous Governance Awards.
 The commendation recognised the group’s $1 million investment in community-driven, youth-focused initiatives such as media, driver training, school holiday programs and sports facility upgrades.

 “Good stories can be told of our efforts in remote Australia.
-We address problems and get on with the job of finding solutions for our community, because doing the right thing is never wrong” – Derek Walker, Alekarenge lease money working group.
+We address problems and get on with the job of finding solutions for our community, because doing the right thing is never wrong,” said Derek Walker, from the Alekarenge lease money working group.
+Watch the video.